darrylmorley/darrylmorley/README.md

 - I'm a developer based in the UK.
 I like Node.js, React and Biscuits.
 - Currently, I'm learning Go (Golang)!
-- Let's connect and collaborate! 🚀
+- I work with Lightspeed Retail and their API.
+Let's connect and collaborate! 🚀
 ---

 ### Projects